marcredhat/150/portworx.md

-# ceph-rook and portworx on the same OpenShift 4.10 cluster
+# Rook Ceph / OpenShift Data Foundation and Portworx on the same OpenShift 4.10 cluster

 # replacing NFS with Portworx px-sharedv4-sc